zzzprojects/EntityFramework-Extensions/docs2/pages/documentations/options-summary/context-factory.md

 Having a default context constructor or specifying a context factory is always required.

 ## Context Factory
-The context factory is a function `Func<DbContext, DbContext>` that provide the current DbContext as a parameter and require to return a new DbContext.
+The context factory is a function `Func<DbContext, DbContext>` that provides the current DbContext as a parameter and require to return a new DbContext.
 The current DbContext is passed in a parameter in case you need to create a working context that depends on the current context configuration or type.

 ```csharp